thumulakaru/Unit-4-project/README.md

 ```

 ### Sorting System(Success Criteria #4)
 The client wanted a way to revisit the past questions and good questions easier.
 Thus, I decided to add a sorting system.
 And the posts are sorted using the date posted and the number of likes.
 To do this I created an algorithm that sorts the posts out and that algorithm is combined with the sorting function for the search function in success criteria #5.
 The reason for this is that both of them were quite similar to each other and rather than running multiple functions to output the posts I just combined them.
-This is one of the main ocassions that I used the DRY principal as I avoided a part where it was possible to repeat.
+This is one of the main occasions that I used the DRY principle as I avoided a part where it was possible to repeat.

 The algorithm for this is the function,`search_posts_by_x()` in the `db_handler.py`.
 The algorithm is quite simple.
 In the website there's two buttons to either sort by date or likes and to remove the sort filter.
 The code to get the user option is as follows:
 ```.html